dotnet/docs-maui/docs/ios/privacy-manifest.md

 Reason codes from [User defaults APIs](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files/describing_use_of_required_reason_api#4278401) need to be provided in the array for the `NSPrivacyAccessedAPITypeReasons` key.

-## Required reasons API usage in .NET
+## Required reasons API use in .NET

 The APIs in this section list .NET APIs that call the required reason APIs.
 If your app or SDK calls any of the APIs in this section, you must declare the reasons for their use in your privacy manifest.